The following is a Guest Post via Elizabeth Scala:

 You can also do a vision journal.
 Write out your vision of what you want to be, do, and/or have in the first person, present tense, as if it’s already happening to you.
 You can do this daily, every so often, or weekly.
 It’s up to you!

 When you have your vision, you want to own it.
 As I wrote about the journal, you want to experience it as if it’s already happening.
 This is key.
 So once you have your board (or whatever sort of vision creation you’ve made), you want to visualize the things on the board as though they are already yours.
 Feel them when you bring strong emotion to anything.
 Your much more likely to receive it!

 A second way to bring enthusiasm and energy to travel-nursing is through those lasting relationships you make.

 I’m just coming back from a conference, which I’ve attended every September for three years now.
 And every single fall, I have a new vitality for my work!
 What’s happened is I meet new, exciting, and supportive people at this event.

-I come home with heart-based connections who I can call upon when I am down, frustrated, or lost.
-It’s always great to know that guidance, mentorship, and help is just a phone call or email away.
+I come home with heart-based connections I can call upon when I am down, frustrated, or lost.
+It’s always great to know that guidance, mentorship, and help are just a phone call or email away.

 As you travel through nursing (quite literally in your case), be sure to invest the energy, effort, and time into building supportive relationships.
 And if you ever feel lost in a new place you’re at… you can always turn to this ever-growing space of virtual support.